midarrlabs/midarr-server/README.md

       └── some-video.mp4
       └── some-video.srt
 ```

-If a subtitle file is found and in the supported `srt` format, a subtitle / caption option will be available in the player view.
+With this setup a subtitle / caption option will be available in the player view.

 ## Contributing